phorton1/base-Pub-buddy/docs/readme.md

 Buddy is a general Serial Port and Telnet monitor with many additional features.
-In addition to the source code for Buddy, this repository includes a [**Windows Installer**](https://github.com/phorton1/base-Pub-buddy/tree/master/releases) to install a completely ready to run version of the program on any *Microsoft Windows* machine.
+In addition to the source code for Buddy, this repository includes a [**Windows Installer**](https://github.com/phorton1/base-Pub-buddy/tree/master/releases) to install a completely ready-to-run version of the program on any *Microsoft Windows* machine.
 Buddy is completely *Open Source Pure Perl*.
 Some key features of Buddy include: